My rating: 2 of 5 stars

 “But they never do,” says Ōshima, “so we have to mend their ways for them, permanently.”

 Mitchell is a dreamy, sensitive fantasist at heart.
 Or at least dreamy, sensitive fantasy is the mode in which I think his novels—I have read all but Ghostwritten and Black Swan Green—find their deepest springs of energy.
 Instead of trying to be a postmodern maximalist, writing an endless Über-novel, Mitchell might do well to consider other models of poetic and fantastical narrative—I think of Ray Bradbury’s or even Bruno Schulz’s short stories—ones less susceptible to the vulgar verbosity of The Bone Clocks.

-While I admired this novel much less than did Ursula K. Le Guin, I think she is right that its vision of immortals staring over “the Dusk…between life and death” where all souls pass on their way is its truest, deepest moment.
-The loneliness of the semi-immortal, confronting the littleness of our lives: contra Mitchell’s critics, this is his best vision, and the one he should throw over his blundering excursions into social realism to pursue.
-Other Über-novels have worked in a similar métier; I recall the Vertigo maxi-series I loved in my youth, Gaiman’s Sandman, Morrison’s The Invisibles.
+While I admire this novel much less than Ursula K. Le Guin does, I think she is right that its vision of immortals staring over “the Dusk…between life and death” where all souls pass on their way is its truest, deepest moment.
+The loneliness of the semi-immortal, confronting the littleness of our lives: contra Mitchell’s critics, this fantasy is his best vision, and the one he should throw over his blundering excursions into social realism to pursue.
+Other Über-novels have worked in a similar métier; I recall, for example, the Vertigo maxi-series I loved so much in my adolescence, Gaiman’s Sandman, Morrison’s The Invisibles.
 Inside our bone-clock bodies, we feel like eternal souls looking over a vale of mysterious impermanence; this is no idle fantasy, but a metaphor for an actual and pervasive experience.